-1.1 Background
+1.0 Background

-Motivation has been defined as: the cognitive decision-making process through which goal directed behaviour is initiated, energized, directed and maintained (Huczynski & Buchanan, (2001); those processes both instinctive and rational by which people seek to satisfy basic drives, perceived needs and personal goals, which trigger human behaviour (Cole, 1996); a predisposition to behave in a purposive manner to achieve specific, unmet needs (Buford, Bedeian, & Lindner, 1995); the direction and persistence of action (Mullins, 1985); and the will to achieve (Bedeian, 1993).
-For this study, motivation was operationally defined as the inner force that drives individuals to accomplish personal and organizational goals.
+Motivation has been defined as: the cognitive decision-making process through which goal directed behavior is initiated, energized, directed and maintained (Huczynski & Buchanan, (2001); those processes both instinctive and rational by which people seek to satisfy basic drives, perceived needs and personal goals, which trigger human behavior (Cole,1996); a predisposition to behave in a purposive manner to achieve specific, unmet needs (Buford, Bedeian, & Lindner, 1995); the direction and persistence of action (Mullins, 1985); and the will to achieve (Bedeian,1993).
+For this study, motivation was operationally defined as the inner force that drives individuals to accomplish personal and organization goals.

--At one time, employees were considered just another input into the production of goods and services.
+At one time, employees were considered just another input in to the production of goods and services.
 What perhaps changed this way of thinking about employees was research, referred to as the Hawthorne Studies, conducted by Elton Mayo from 1924 to 1932 (Dickson, 1973).
-This study found out that employees are not motivated solely by money, it also established that employees behavior was linked to their attitudes (Dickson, 1973).
+This study found out that employees are not motivated solely by money; it also established that employees' behavior was linked to their attitudes (Dickson, 1973).
 The Hawthorne Studies began the human relations approach to management, whereby the needs and motivation of employees become the primary focus of managers (Bedeian, 1993).

-Understanding what motivated employees and how they were motivated was the focus of many researchers following the publication of the Hawthorne Study results (Terpstra, 1979).
-Some major approaches that led to the understanding of motivation are Maslow's need-hierarchy theory, Herzberg's two- factor theory, Vroom's expectancy theory, Adams' equity theory, and Skinner's reinforcement theory among others.
+Understanding what motivated employees and how they were motivated was the focus of many researchers following the publication of the Hawthorne Study result (Terpstra, 1979).
+Some major approaches that led to the understanding of motivation are Maslow's need-hierarchy theory, Herzberg's two-factor theory, Vroom's expectancy theory, Adams' equity and skinner's reinforcement theory among others.

-According to Maslow, employees have five levels of needs (Maslow, 1943): physiological, safety, social, ego, and self- actualizing.
-Maslow argued that lower level needs had to be satisfied before the next higher level need would motivate employees.
-Herzberg's work categorized motivation into two factors: motivators and hygiene (Herzberg, Mausner, & Snyderman, 1959).
-Motivator or intrinsic factors, such as achievement and recognition, produce job satisfaction.
-Hygiene or extrinsic factors, such as pay and job security, produce job dissatisfaction.
+According to Maslow, employees have five levels of needs (Maslow, 1943): physiological, safety, social, ego, and self-actualizing.
+Maslow argued that lower levels needs had to be satisfied before next higher level need would motivate employees.

+Herzberg' work categorized motivation into two factors: motivators and hygiene Herzberg, Mausner, and Snydrman, 1959).
+Motivator or intrinsic factor such as achievement and recognition, produce job satisfaction.
+Hygiene or extrinsic factors, such as pay and job security, job dissatisfaction.

 Vroom's theory is based on the belief that employee effort will lead to performance and performance will lead to rewards (Vroom, 1964).
-Rewards may be either positive or negative.
-The more positive the reward the more likely the employee will be highly motivated.
+Rewards may be either positive of negative.
+The more positive the rewards the more likely the employee will be highly motivated.
 Conversely, the more negative the reward the less likely the employee will be motivated.

 Adams' theory states that employees strive for equity between themselves and other workers.
-Equity is achieved when the ratio of employee outcomes over inputs is equal to other employee outcomes over inputs (Adams, 1965).
+Equity is achieved when the ratio of employee out comes over inputs is equal to other employee outcomes over inputs (Adams, 1965)

-Skinner's theory simply states that those employees' behaviors that lead to positive outcomes will be repeated and behaviors that lead to negative outcomes will not be repeated (Skinner, 1953).
-Managers should positively reinforce employee behaviours that lead to positive outcomes and negatively reinforce employee behaviours that lead to negative outcomes.
+Skinner's theory simply states that those employees' behaviour that lead to positive outcomes will be repeated and behaviour that leads to outcomes will not be repeated (Skinner, 1953).
+Managers should positively reinforce employee Behaviours that led to positive outcomes and negatively reinforce employee Behaviours that led to negative outcomes.

 According to Mullins (1985), motivation inspires morale.
 High staff morale enables workers to perform with a lot of enthusiasm and it exists in an organization when workers are adequately motivated.
 Owen, (1771), viewed people as similar to machines.
-A machine that is looked after properly, cared for and maintained well, performs efficiently, reliably and lastingly, similarly people are likely to be more efficient if they are taken care of.
+A machine that is looked after properly, cared for and maintained well, performs efficiently, reliably and lastingly, similarly people are likely to be more efficient if they are taken care of

-Maai Mahiu Secondary School has been selected as a focus area for this study.
+Green Cottage Academy has been selected as a focus area for this study.

-1.2 Statement of the Problem
+Statement of the problem